-Grow a Chemical-Free Garden
+Grow a Natural, Chemical-Free Garden

 Win the war against weeds and pests without all the harsh chemicals.
 Yes, it really is possible to grow a natural garden.

 Even if you don’t have children or pets, there are plenty of reasons to steer clear of chemicals.
 For starters, pesticides, fungicides and herbicides don’t just kill pests and weeds—they also kill helpful birds and insects.
 According to the National Audubon Society, an estimated seven million birds die each year because of exposure to lawn pesticides.
 These pesticides also come with hidden consequences, like polluting the runoff water that flows into our water systems.
 A number of lawn pesticides contain carcinogens, which are linked to birth defects, and nervous system, liver and kidney damage.
 But if we can all agree that eliminating pesticides and herbicides from our home gardens is a great idea, how do we go about doing it?
 Follow these tips to grow a natural garden.

-STEP ONE: Nurture Healthy Plants
+Nurture Healthy Plants

 The first line of defense in a pesticide-free garden is healthy plants.
 Pests prey on weak plants, so to keep them out of your garden, your plants need to be as healthy as possible.
 Start with the soil.
 Load it up with as much compost and organic matter as you can.
 This provides the perfect environment for healthy, strong plants.